 SEA & RIVER CLEANING MACHINES

 SEAVAX - This is a 44 meter ocean going vessel powered by the wind and sun.
-It is designed to harvest marine plastic from large floating objects, to micro plastics.
+It is designed to harvest marine plastic from large floating objects like trawl nets, to micro plastics.
+Up to 2024, the only machine with such capabilities.
+Wind turbines could be replaced with hydrogen power reserves.
+Especially useful for dealing with troublesome Sargassum in the Caribbean, in bulk.

-Seavax (above) and the smaller river (pilot) cleaning machines (below) are capable of filtering river and sea water of plastics, but have only been developed in small scale, and not with all the features to make them really useful as autonomous vessels in rivers and out on the open oceans.
+Seavax (above) and the smaller river (pilot) cleaning machines (below) would have been capable of filtering river and sea water of plastics, but were only been developed in small scale, and not with all the features to make them really useful as autonomous vessels in rivers and out on the open oceans.

 These machines need to be much bigger to tackle that pollution problem as it is currently.
-They are the only machines at present that offer the prospect of dealing with micro plastics and fibers.
+They are the only machines at present (to 2024) that offered the prospect of dealing with micro plastics and fibers - and discarded fishing gear.

-Unfortunately, funding for such social enterprise will not come from those responsible for using all the plastic and allowing it to be dumped into the oceans.
+Unfortunately, funding for such social enterprise did not come from those responsible for using all the plastic and allowing it to be dumped into the oceans.
+Why?

-The Cleaner Ocean Foundation (and other collaborative partners) have applied for EC funding three times since 2017, via the Horizon 2020 scheme.
-Each time those applications have been refused funding - though the money for research is going somewhere, it does not seem to have found its way to ocean or river cleaning operations at any scale to be making a difference - and that is why we keep searching for other ways to fund SeaVax and RiverVax development.
+The Cleaner Ocean Foundation (and other collaborative partners) applied for EC funding three times from 2017, via the Horizon 2020 scheme.
+Each time those applications were refused funding - though the money for research is going somewhere, it does not seem to have found its way to ocean or river cleaning operations at any scale to be making a difference - and that is why - up until 2021, we kept searching for other ways to fund SeaVax and RiverVax development.
+Alas, all doors were slammed firmly shut.

-Where organizations such as the United Nations and European Union (Commission) have said that they will not pay for such research and development, the UN have indicated that once such machines are developed, they might help at that stage with implementation.
+Where organizations such as the United Nations and European Union (Commission) have said that they will not pay for such innovative research and development, the UN indicated that once such machines might be developed, they might consider helping at that stage with implementation.
+That is putting the Cart Before the Horse.
+Without funding to develop the machines, there is nothing to talk about.
+Nothing to implement.
+They thus lost their champions, and that window of opportunity.

-Fortunately, there are other projects that are helping, such as the Baltimore Wheels and Boyan Slat's Interceptor Skimmers.
+Fortunately, there are other projects that are partially alleviating the problem, such as the Baltimore Wheels and Boyan Slat's Interceptor Skimmers.
 But these machines cannot filter out micro plastic particles and fibers from the water column.
+Nor can they recover large trawl nets at sea, slice them up and get them out of the ocean.

 PREVENTION IS BETTER THAN CURE

-The plastic problem would not be so bad, and this is where we need to concentrate our efforts, if everyone disposed of waste carefully and recycled the plastic we have already created, such as to reduce the need to produce as new material.
+The plastic problem would not be so bad, and this is where we need to concentrate our efforts, if everyone disposed of waste carefully and recycled the plastic humans have already created, such as to reduce the need to produce as new material.
+But, they keep on building more polyolefin plants.
+A sure sign the fight is still in its infancy.

 Supermarkets and product producers are doing their bit where they can, with plastic bag taxes and bans in various countries also having an impact, but all these efforts rely on public awareness, since the retail market responds to purchasing power and trends.